 The Rare Science of Good Apology

-One rainy day, Harvard Business School researchers sent a student into a train station to ask commuters if he could borrow their cell phones.
-With half the people, he made a direct request.
+One rainy day, Harvard Business School researchers1 sent a student into a train station to ask commuters if he could borrow their cell phones.
+With half the people, he made a direct request, without any preemptive softening.
 With the other half, he started by apologizing for the rain before asking to borrow the stranger’s phone.

-The superfluous apology (the rain was hardly his fault) made strangers 5 times more likely to trust him with their phone—a graphic demonstration of the value of empathy, and the power of a simple apology!
+The superfluous apology (after all, the rain was hardly his fault) made strangers five times more likely to trust him with their phone—a graphic demonstration of the value of empathy and the power of a simple apology.

-In the most comprehensive study to date, social scientists from Ohio State University ranked the importance of 6 elements of an apology.
-They found that effective apologies contained most, or all, of these elements.
+In the most comprehensive study to date, social scientists from Ohio State University2 ranked the importance of six elements of an apology.
+They found that effective apologies contained most, if not all, of these elements.

-Most important is to acknowledge responsibility (“I made a mistake.”
-And “It’s my fault”.)
+The most important element is to acknowledge responsibility (as when saying, “I made a mistake” and “It’s my fault”).

 The next most powerful element is to offer to repair the situation.
-Most of us understand that words are cheap.
-So, when you offer to make amends for your wrong, people believe you.
+Most of us understand that words are cheap, so, when your actions back up your words, people believe you are truly sorry.

 You may now be tempted to carefully plan your next apology to include all of these basic elements.
-You may even rehearse what you’ll say—determined to have the offended person actually hear your apology the way you intend it.
+You may even rehearse what you’ll say, determined to have the offended person hear your apology the way you intend it.
 But I believe that there is one key principle not explicitly identified in this research that you will find invaluable.

-Have you ever wondered why people shout when they get angry, or when they argue?
+Have you ever wondered why people shout when they get angry or argue, or when they have been wronged?